tytydraco/yessleep/out/My_neighbor_perched_himself_on_top_of_a_pine_tree_in_my_backyard_and_never_came_down_The_sheriff_of_our_small_town_did_the_same_only_a_day_later.md

 My current theory is as follows: Henry must have accidentally unearthed something old and terrible digging holes in his backyard.
 A parasitic fungus lying dormant under the soil, infecting everyone who went near with inhaled spores once it was exposed.

 I’m going to make it outside today.
-I'll grab a shovel from the garage, and I'll fill every single hole Henry made with layers of soil.
+I'll grab a shovel from the garage, and I'll fill every single hole Henry made with layers of dirt.
 Maybe I’ll survive uninfected, but I suspect I will succumb to whatever this thing is as well.

-But it’s the least I can do to honor Jim’s memory.
+It’s the least I can do to honor Jim’s memory.

 I’m taking the time to document and post this for two reasons.

 First and foremost, don’t end up like me.
 I hid from the world because it felt safer.
 But it wasn’t safer, it was just easier, and I wasted precious time.

 Secondly, if you see anyone perched on a tree, eyes following the trajectory of the sun, burn the tree down or run.
-Whatever you do, cover your mouth.

-Because that robin ate some of the fungus that grew from Henry, and may disseminate the spores as far as it can fly.
+Whatever you do, cover your mouth, because that robin ingested some of the fungus that grew from Henry, and may disseminate the spores as far as it can fly.

 The start of its life cycle?
 It’s unclear, and I think that, unfortunately, the world may have an answer to that question in a few days.